- Curated monthly experiences

 - Support independent farmers & discover something amazing in return!

 The longan, or Dimocarpus longan, is a tropical tree native to tropical Asia and China.
 The earliest recorded mention of the longan tree dates back to the Han Dynasty in 200 BC.
 The trees started making their way out of Asia and into Florida, Hawaii, and California in the early 1900's.

 What Is A Longan

-Longans are a tropical fruit that are small and brown with a hard, but brittle outer shell.
+Longan is a tropical fruit that is small and brown with a hard, but brittle outer shell.
 Once you shell the fruit, you will find a big black seed showing through translucent flesh, resembling an eyeball, which is why it literally translates to 'dragon eye' in Cantonese.

 What Color Is A Longan